 The Optional Retirement Plan (ORP) was established in 1989 for academic employees of public institutions of higher education who are eligible for membership in TRSL.
-This plan was designed to provide certain academic and unclassified employees of public institutions of higher education an optional method of funding for their retirement.
+This Plan was designed to provide certain academic and unclassified employees of public institutions of higher education an optional method of funding for their retirement.
 Employees in eligible positions of higher education can make an irrevocable election to participate in the ORP rather than TRSL.
 Participant and employer contributions are pooled and invested by their designated ORP carrier in the investment options of their choosing.

-The ORP is a defined contribution pension plan which provides for portability of assets and full and immediate vesting of all contributions submitted on behalf of the participating employees to the approved providers.
+The ORP is a defined contribution pension plan which provides for portability of assets and full and immediate vesting of all contributions submitted on behalf of the affected employees to the approved providers.
 These providers are selected by TRSL's Board of Trustees.
 Monthly employer and employee contributions are invested as directed by the employee to provide the employee with future retirement benefits.
 The amount of these benefits is entirely dependent upon the total contributions and investment returns accumulated during the employee's working lifetime.

-2018 2017
+2019 2018

 Employees joining ORP consisted of:

-Members of TRSL joining ORP 86 53
+Members of TRSL joining ORP 111 86

-New employees joining ORP 629 540
+New employees joining ORP 592 629

-Total members joining ORP 715 593
+Total members joining ORP 703 715

-Total actively contributing participants 7,131 7,183
+Total actively contributing participants 7,171 7,131

 Amounts transferred to ORP:

-Amounts previously held in TRSL reserves \$ 361,386 \$ 283,938
+Amounts previously held in TRSL reserves \$ 415,727 \$ 361,386

-Contributions 81,533,455 77,910,309
+Contributions 85,732,186 81,533,455

-Total \$81,894,841 \$78,194,247
+Total \$86,147,913 \$81,894,841

-Number of ORP employers 118 116
+Number of ORP employers 119 118

-Participant contribution rates:
+Participants' contribution rates:

 Participant contribution rate (applicable for ORP transfers) 7.95% 7.95%

 Participant contribution rate (administrative fee - TRSL) 0.05% 0.05%

 Total employee contribution rate 8.00% 8.00%

 Act 607 of the 2014 Regular Legislative Session required each higher education board created by Article VIII of the Louisiana Constitution to establish, by resolution, the portion of the employer contribution to be transferred to the ORP participants' accounts (transfer amount).
-If TRSL did not receive a resolution containing a transfer amount by June 1 of the previous fiscal year, the ORP law sets the transfer amount as the most recent contribution amount paid by the higher education board.
-This amount would be the transfer amount paid the previous year as a percentage of pay.
+From fiscal year 2014-2015 to fiscal year 2017-2018, the transfer amount was required to be an amount equal to or greater than the employer's portion of the normal cost contribution of the regular retirement plan.
+Effective for fiscal year 2018-2019 and thereafter, the transfer amount must be at least 6.2% of pay.
+The rate adopted by each higher education board must be the same for all employer institutions and agencies under that board's supervision and control and shall be effective for an entire fiscal year.

-For all employers that are not a higher education board created by Article VIII of the Louisiana Constitution or an employer institution not under the supervision and control of such a board, the transfer amount will be the greater of the normal cost for a member of TRSL's regular retirement plan or 6.2%.
-The amount must be set as a percentage of pay.
+For all employers that are not a higher education board created by Article VIII of the Louisiana Constitution or an employer institution not under the supervision and control of such a board, effective for fiscal year 2014-2015 and thereafter, the transfer amount is the greater of the normal cost for a member of TRSL's regular retirement plan or 6.2% of pay.